 Toronto had a miserable six shots up to this point, including multiple power-plays where they could not generate enough scoring chances.

 But with 1:49 to play in the second, Toronto’s eleventh shot of the contest would find the back of the net, after Patrick Marleau put the puck right on the stick of Matthews who fired nearside to beat Jimmy Howard.
 Toronto would head into the third tied at one’s, even though Detroit had clearly been the harder working club through 40 minutes.

 The Red Wings would be rewarded for their work with just over seven minutes to play in the third when they were given the man advantage off of a Marleau hooking penalty.

 On the ensuing power-play, the Wings would get some great puck movement going to confuse Andersen, and Dylan Larkin would pound a one-timer home nearside to beat the Leaf goaltender, putting Detroit in front 2-1.

 Luckily for Toronto with the goalie pulled, Auston Matthews would have the puck on his stick courtesy a bullet of a pass from Morgan Rielly, and Patrick Marleau would be in the right place at the right time to bury the tying goal to send this game to overtime.

 Overtime would see a number of high quality chances exchanged, but the Red Wings would be the big winners of the evening, as unlikely hero Danny DeKeyser would be unmarked in front of the Leafs net and bang home a Gustav Nyquist pass to win the game for Detroit 3-2.

 Revisit the game’s highlights below.

-Puck drop is set for 8:00pm from the Enterprise Center, and can be seen on Sportsnet Ontario.
+Puck drop is scheduled for 7:00pm from Scotiabank Arena, and can be seen on CBC’s Hockey Night in Canada.

 More news from the ice